Komalpatankar/E-learning-platform/readme.md

 ## Introduction

-Secret Coder is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
+Smart Learn is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
 The project incorporates HTML, CSS, Bootstrap 5, and JavaScript to create an interactive and visually appealing learning experience.

 ## Features